rmcwhae/russellmcwhae.ca/src/routes/micro/+page.md

 My daily workouts have long consisted of a mix of cardio and strength training.
 I’ve always taken advantage of free gym memberships when they have been available, though I have had no such option since leaving the city over four years ago.

 Lately, I’ve been inclined toward free/cheap workouts that can be done with minimal commuting or equipment.
-Why pay for a gym membership, when you can do an effective upper-body workout with a pull-up bar, a yoga mat, and a few dumbbells, all without leaving your house?
+Why pay for a gym membership, when you can do an upper-body workout with a pull-up bar, a yoga mat, and a few dumbbells, all without leaving your house?
 A lot of my biking—mountain and road/gravel—can be done without needing to drive anywhere (yes, I am spoiled to live where I do).
 Nordic skiing is only a fifteen drive away too (terrific cardio, but it requires maintaining equipment and commuting).

-A [recent book](/reading-list), _Outlive: The Science & Art of Longevity_, by Peter Attia, MD, introduced me to the workout of “rucking”: walking with a heavy backpack.
+A [recent book](/reading-list), _Outlive: The Science & Art of Longevity_, by Peter Attia, MD, introduced me to the workout of “rucking”: walking with a heavy backpack ([more info](https://peterattiamd.com/ama49/)).
 In a way, I’ve been rucking already during summer backpacking trips or winter ski traverses, though I hardly touch my expedition backpack outside of such trips.

 Given my slender dimensions, I get major hip chafing when hauling around a big backpack on multi-day trips.
 I pre-emptively tape my iliac crests before such undertakings, though the first few days are usually uncomfortable when backpack weights start exceeding 45 pounds.